rarimo/rarime-rn-sdk/README.md

 * **Cross-Platform Support** – Works natively on both iOS and Android via Expo Modules.
 * **Zero-Knowledge Proofs** – Efficient client-side generation of ZK proofs (Noir) for identity verification.
 * **Passport Interaction** – Tools for handling and verifying passport data securely.
-* **High Performance** – Leverages the speed and safety of the underlying Rust core.

 ---